 - No permit parking in visitor spaces.

-The speed limit for all college property is five miles per hour at all times.
+The speed limit for all college property is ten miles per hour unless otherwise posted.

 Pedestrians always have the right of way.
 Skateboarding and rollerblading are not allowed on campus.

 Motorcycles may only park in designated Lot B spaces — west of Snoqualmie Hall.